RidaHurrani/Amazon2025/README.md

 In the top level directory of the game code is a file: player_agents_list.txt.
 The main.py function will try to run all levels of the game for every agent class listed in this file.
 Agents must be separated by a newline.
 If an agent fails a level, the remaining levels will not be run
-- [TIP] To test your code faster, modify the agent list file to only have your agent
+- [TIP] To test your code faster, modify the agent list file to only have your agent.
+(This should already the case)
 - [TIP] To test one level at a time, comment out unwanted levels in the GAME_LEVELS variable in src/GameConfig.py
 - [TIP] To test your code faster, you can increase the FPS limit in src/GameConfig.py